Types of Dental Implants

 Endosteal implants tend to take more time, mostly due to healing and recovery.

-However, thanks to advancements in dental technology we are able to cut down on a lot of that time.
+However, thanks to advancements in techniques for dental implants we are able to cut down on a lot of that time.
 With digital smile design and robotic assistance, we are able to plan out your smile more accurately, which makes the placement process go faster.
-Techniques like same-day dental implants make it possible for you to have a full set of teeth while your jaw bone fuses to the implant.
+Techniques for dental implants like same-day dental implants make it possible for you to have a full set of teeth while your jaw bone fuses to the implant.

 All of this new technology makes endosteal implants an even better option than they already were.

 Subperiosteal implants are usually only recommended for patients who are not a good candidate for endosteal implants.
-For example, subperiosteal implants are the way to go if you have a weak jaw bone.
+For example, this type of dental implant is the way to go if you have a weak jaw bone.

 Techniques for Dental Implants